-If your current PERA investments are not listed above, you are still eligible to transfer.
+If your current PERA investments are not listed there, you are still eligible to transfer.
 Your current PERA Administrator will liquidate the necessary assets as part of the transfer process.
 Once your PERA is with DragonFi, you can choose where to reinvest on the DragonFi platform.

 We'll be adding more PERA-eligible funds and investment options soon.